Dot-Rhs/Top-10-API/README.md

 We've made an API that can get information based on the Top 10 Singles chart.
-You can get info on which artist is at which position, which album and contains an image related to the artist/album.
+You can get info on which artist is at which position, which album and contains an image related to the artist/album and a link to the youtube video.

 You can access the whole Top 10 by using **https://localhost:3500**